 To make the most of your academic pursuits, plan to attend all scheduled classes as well as academic forums and seminars as designated by your major or instructor.
-Class attendance records are available for your review on Eagle’s Nest.
-If you notice a discrepancy, speak with your instructor to correct your record.
-If you cannot get the discrepancy resolved, then go see your academic chair.
+Class attendance records are available for your review on Eagle’s Nest and the myPCC app.
+If you were incorrectly marked as absent or tardy, speak with your instructor to correct your record.
+If you cannot get the issue resolved, then go see your academic chair.
+All other attendance discrepancies should be reported to the Registrar, A-1, using the Class Absence/Tardy Review Form.
 You have two weeks after attendance has been recorded to report any discrepancies.

 Each course meets a specified number of days per week.
 If you accumulate more absences than the number of days that course meets per week, you will lose one full letter grade in that course.
 More absences than the number of days a course meets in two weeks will result in an “F.”